Lyall/GBFRelinkFix/README.md

 - Correct FOV and aspect ratio at any resolution.
 - Gameplay FOV modification.
 - Scales HUD to 16:9.
+- Spanned HUD backgrounds to fill screen (loading fades etc).
-- Experimental option to span the HUD.
+- Option to span gameplay HUD.
 (Check ini to enable)
-- Experimental option to span HUD backgrounds e.g. screen fades, menu backgrounds etc. (Check ini to enable)
 - Experiental option to raise FPS cap to 240.
 (Check ini to enable)

 ## Installation